 Many low-income people already have a high energy burden—meaning that they pay a greater percentage of their limited income for basic energy needs.
 As a result, at any one time, too many U.S. households are at risk of having their energy services disconnected because they can’t pay their bills.
 Cutting their energy off during the COVID-19 crisis would be even worse than usual.

-Important progress was made just in the last week on ensuring that low-income Americans will continue to have access to electricity during this difficult time.
+Access to Electricity Important progress was made just in the last week on ensuring that low-income Americans will continue to have access to electricity during this difficult time.
 But much more still needs to be done.

 The Edison Electric Institute (EEI), the trade association representing privately owned (investor-owned) electric utilities, announced late last week that all of its member utilities have committed to no electric shutoffs during the COVID-19 crisis.
 These utilities serve 220 million Americans in 50 states and the District of Columbia, and provide electricity to almost 75 percent of Americans.
 This is an unprecedented commitment and shows remarkable private-sector leadership.